 The Blue Ridge Mountains are not to be forgotten.
 Sometimes folks from the other side of the Mississippi tend to overlook one of the most beautiful mountain ranges in the country.
 Yes, I agree that there is plenty to keep you busy out west, but there is so much more than the Rocky Mountains, – like our Eastern version – The Blue Ridge Mountains.

 Spring is in full bloom here at Humpback Hollow, and there’s even more to come before the summer months are in full swing.
-Spring showers are doing their part as the perennial caterers of the new energy and nutrition that feeds the blooms and lights up the trees.
+Like an emergency towing Fayetteville NC the spring showers are doing their part as the perennial tow trucks of new energy, hauling away the old to make room for new growth and nutrition that supports the blooms and lights up the trees.

 In between the showers, the sky is electric blue.
 The color alone calls the nature lover out from under the sleepy blanket of last month’s snow.
 Crisp, fresh air is a treat for the lungs and it’s impossible not to indulge in the cacophony of smells that signal new life.